xonsh/xonsh/docs/tutorial.rst

     >>> f()
     'xonsh'

 And that about wraps it up for the basics section.
+It is just like Python.